se-edu/se-book/integration/buildAutomation/continuousIntegrationDeployment/outcomes.md

-:trophy: Can explain continuous integration and continuous deployment :two:
+{{glyphicon_flag}} Can explain continuous integration and continuous deployment :two: